-6.2 Shell Completion
+6.3 Shell Completion

-Starting in qpdf version 8.3.0, qpdf provides its own completion support for zsh and bash.
+qpdf provides its own completion support for zsh and bash.
 You can enable bash completion with eval \$(qpdf --completion-bash) and zsh completion with eval \$(qpdf --completion-zsh).
-If qpdf is not in your path, you should invoke it above with an absolute path.
+If qpdf is not in your path, you should use an absolute path to qpdf in the above invocation.
 If you invoke it with a relative path, it will warn you, and the completion won't work if you're in a different directory.

 qpdf will use argv[0] to figure out where its executable is.
-This may produce unwanted results in some cases, especially if you are trying to use completion with copy of qpdf that is built from source.
-You can specify a full path to the qpdf you want to use for completion in the QPDF_EXECUTABLE environment variable.
+This may produce unwanted results in some cases, especially if you are trying to use completion with a copy of qpdf that is run directly out of the source tree or that is invoked with a wrapper script.
+You can specify a full path to the qpdf you want to use for completion in the QPDF\EXECUTABLE environment variable.